quinncnl/oldstrongwillow.github.com/_posts/2013-07-07-understanding-the-source-of-polipo.md

 // event.c eventLoop

 if(sleep_time.tv_sec == -1) {
-  //if timeEventQueue has no items, poll for non-time events
+  //if timeEventQueue has no items(no timeouts), poll for requests
     rc = poll(poll_fds, fdEventNum,
               diskIsClean ? -1 : idleTime * 1000);
 } else if(timeval_cmp(&sleep_time, &current_time) <= 0) {